 - In the Browse window, select Desktop as your defined file path.

 - Later, select the Excel file Making Excel Look Like a Page.

 - Again, it returns us to the Object dialog box.

 - At this point, check the box of Link to file.

 - Finally, click OK.

 Automatically, the data of sheet Word will come to the newly created doc file.

 How to Make Excel Look Like a Web Page

-Additionally, we can make our Excel sheet looks like a web page also.
+Additionally, we can make our Excel sheet look like a web page.
 Here, we’ll use the same dataset as before (just without any kind of fill color and borders).